30 Li2 離

 It neglects the advice of line 3 and moves to a place where it shouldn't be.
 Here it has no correlation with line 1 to receive the warming that an enemy scout has arrived.
 After sunset, the enemy launches an attack.

 Enlightenment through nine four: 1) to leave as soon as possible, otherwise 2) remain alert all the time.
 When this line is triggered to move, it signifies that like a sudden fire or assault, one is completely destroyed.
-If this line changes to feminine and clings tenderly to righteous-ness, the hexagram will become Bi4 (22), to grace.
+If this line changes to feminine and then clings tenderly to righteous-ness, the hexagram will become Bi4 (22), to grace.
 Bi is also seen as camouflage which people learned about from the ferocious strife in hexagram Shi He (21), and which they need to prepare for Bo (23), evil overpowering goodness.

 The 5th line